mattvenn/waveform/README.md

 # Prerequisites

 * A laser cutter at your school and a good relationship with the DT department!
 The beads take about 5 minutes per student to cut.
 Ask them if they can try to cut the [circles.eps](circles.eps) file.
 This is the format we'll be providing.
 Ask for a sample of the material and find out its thickness.
+They may need to change the line width of the lines.
 * Basic Python programming experience.
 Turtle library familiarity would be useful.
 We have some lesson plans for getting started with Python and Turtle over at [The Turtle Prize](http://turtleprize.com).

 # What we'll cover